Pikmin (video game): Development

-Pikmin was developed on Microsoft Windows.
-A Windows version of the game with debugging features is hidden on the GameCube version's disc.
+A Microsoft Windows version of the game with debugging features used for development is hidden on the GameCube version's disc.

 Reception

 Upon being revealed at E3 2001, Pikmin garnered positive reception.
 IGN praised it for its uniqueness and its stunning graphics, with only a few negative points such as a poor camera.
 It was awarded the title of "Best Puzzle/Trivia/Parlor Game" from the Game Critics Awards, beating out ChuChu Rocket! for the Game Boy Advance.
 It was also runner-up for "Most Original Game", losing out to Majestic.
 It was a nominee for GameSpot's annual "Best GameCube Game" and, among console games, "Most Innovative" awards.
 These went respectively to Super Smash Bros.
 Melee and Grand Theft Auto III.

-Since its release for the Nintendo GameCube, Pikmin has received positive reception.
+Since its release for the GameCube, Pikmin has received positive reception.
 It holds an average score of 89/100 from Metacritic.
 It was given the award for interactivity from the British Academy of Film and Television Arts.
 Pikmin has received significant praise for its graphics, in particular the design of the surrounding environment.
 Gaming Age editor Craig Majaski described Pikmin as both stunning and having a detailed environment.
-Brian McTaggart of the Houston Chronicle praised it for its graphics, gameplay, and originality, but criticized for being short.
+Brian McTaggart of the Houston Chronicle praised it for its graphics, gameplay, and originality, but criticized it for being short.
 As of March 31, 2002, Pikmin has sold over one million copies.

 Chris Slate reviewed the GameCube version of the game for Next Generation, rating it four stars out of five, and stated that "A charming, addictive game that backs up Nintendo's promise to innovate on GameCube.
 If you like puzzles, then get your thinking cap on and put those Pikmin to work."

+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences honored Pikmin with the "Innovation in Console Gaming" award, along with receiving nominations for "Console Game of the Year" and "Outstanding Achievement in Game Design".

+Re-release versions

 The Wii re-release of Pikmin was not as well-received as the GameCube version, though it still had mostly positive reception; it holds an average score of 77/100 from Metacritic.

+In his review of the Nintendo Switch version, PJ O'Reilly of Nintendo Life described the remaster as "bare-bones".
+He compared it to Super Mario 3D All-Stars, where many of the graphical updates consist of upscaling as opposed to a more detailed reworking of the game's textures.
+He nonetheless praised the core game, calling it a "must-play" and giving the remaster a score of 8/10.